-- More than 90 criminal justice alumni have achieved Chief of Police or Director of Public Safety positions
+Going further, Criminal Justice graduates are prepared and ready for future leadership roles, evidenced by the more than 90 Criminal Justice alumni who have achieved Chief of Police or Director of Public Safety positions.

 The criminal justice program at Madonna has an excellent reputation for preparing students for leadership roles in public service.
 Through academics, service learning and internships, you can learn about 21st century criminal justice best practices and gain an understanding of how to conduct yourself in a variety of professional roles.
 The program consists of 45 credits in the major, in addition to general education requirements.
 The following Certificates of Completion are available to enhance your bachelor’s or associate degree: Homeland Security, Private Security, Private Investigation, Animal Cruelty Investigation, Spanish for Law Enforcement, Forensic Psychology, and Forensic Accounting.